 Basements were the original bonus rooms long before they became a popular feature in new homes.
-Originally designed with utility in mind, the basement was the place to do laundry, store food and tools.
+Originally designed with utility in mind, the basement was the place to do laundry and store food and tools.
 Basements today are versatile spaces that expand the living area of your home.
-The finished basement in a classic split-level home often include a bedroom or two, a bathroom, and a family or game room, and a bath.
+The finished basement in a classic split-level home often includes a bedroom or two, a bathroom, a family or game room, and a bath.
 In newer homes, a walk-out basement can also serve as a mudroom.
 Older homes with finished basements usually have more open space, with small ground-level windows.
 Each basement style has its own color needs, and a lot depends on how you plan to use your basement.

 A basement with ground-level windows can reflect the green of your landscaping and grass through the windows, so you'll want to consider the effect of the green reflecting on your walls during daylight hours.
 Sampling paint in your basement is crucial because your landscape or ground cover can change your paint color dramatically in the daylight when the windows are so close to the ground.

-If Your Basement Lacks Natural Light
+If You Have No Natural Light

 In any other room of your home, a lack of natural light could be a problem.
 For a basement, it can mean the perfect spot for a media room or home theater.
 Without natural light, your lighting fixtures become even more important in choosing your wall color.
 Though it seems illogical, a room without much natural light can be the perfect place for deep and rich colors.
-The secret to avoiding a cave-like room, will be adjusting your basement's lighting.
+The secret to avoiding a cave-like room will be adjusting your basement's lighting.
 Make sure that you have lighting from several sources, and that you don't have dark corners around the basement.
 If you're decorating the basement as a man cave, then you'll be less concerned with the space feeling cave-like, and can choose any dark color you like.
 Just be sure to have adequate lighting for whatever activity will be going on in there.

-If Your Basement Has Stone Features or Cinderblock Walls
+If You Have Stone Features or Walls

 Stone or cinderblock walls are very common in basements.
 If your basement has any moisture issues, you'll need to fix those problems before adding any paint to the walls, especially if you'll be covering cement or stone in the basement.